 As avid readers, each of us probably has an overcrowded bookshelf and piles of novels that are taking up precious space in our homes.
 With Kindle Unlimited, you can expand your library without adding anything else to your bookshelf.

-In this article, we break down everything you need to know about Amazon Kindle Unlimited:
+In this article, we break down everything you need to know about how Amazon Kindle Unlimited works:

 - What is Kindle Unlimited?